ArielNora/Speedrunning-AI/README.md

 **Speedrunning-AI** is a fun and interactive project that explores how an artificial intelligence agent can learn to master 2D platformer-style levels — not just by completing them, but by doing so as fast as possible, just like in video game speedruns.

+Speedrunning is a compelling lens through which to explore AI behavior.
+It demands not only completion but optimization, making it an ideal playground for experimenting with movement planning, reward strategies, and emergent behavior.

 This project blends **game design**, **AI logic**, and **visual simulation** to create an environment where the agent is challenged to think fast, move smart, and plan ahead.

 ---